-LEEP Procedure in Annandale and Reston, VA
+LEEP Procedure in Reston, VA

 Women who have a Pap smear showing abnormal cells in their cervix may find that their physician will suggest an electrosurgical procedure commonly called LEEP to remove those cells.
 This minimally invasive procedure uses a thin wire loop through which an electric current is passed to remove a thin layer of tissue containing the abnormal cells.
 The procedure is performed in a doctor’s office and seldom takes more than a few moments.